Jstein1313/Project-5---Neighborhood-Map/README.md

 Click on an item in the list to view more information from the Foursquare API such as Name, Phone Number, and Twitter handle.

+The user can also filter the list by the separate text box in the top left